FishOutOfWater64/eulers-method/README.md

 # Euler's Method

-CLI numerical solver for differential equations.
+This is a CLI numerical solver for first order explicit ordinary differential equations (ODEs).
+It uses [muparser](https://github.com/beltoforion/muparser) to parse user expressions, wraps them in a lambda function, and then runs them through the solving algorithm.